variani/kaggle/avito-context-click/README.md

 The competition web page: https://www.kaggle.com/c/avito-context-ad-clicks

+See also

+* https://github.com/owenzhang/kaggle-avito (the 1st prize winner)

 ## R code

 R code (folder [R/](R/) is copied from https://github.com/diefimov/avito_context_click_2015.
 All the credits go to the two authors Lucas Silva and Dmitry Efimov, who were the 3rd place winners of the competetion.